 UML Diagram Tutorial For Gliffy

-1. Add UML Shapes
+Step 1: Add UML Shapes

-First, add UML shapes to your Gliffy Shape Library.
-Click ‘More Shapes’ at the bottom of the Shape Library and expand the Software Design section so you can select ‘UML 1.0.”
+First, you’ll need to add UML shapes to your Gliffy Shape Library.
+Click More Shapes at the bottom of the shape library and expand the Software Design section so you can select “UML 1.0.”
 Gliffy has UML shapes for multiple types of UML diagrams, but for this tutorial we’ll stick to the basics.

-2. Draw a Package Symbol
+Step 2: Draw a Package Symbol

-3. Edit the UML Shape (Optional)
+Step 3: Edit the UML Shape

 Once you've copied several shapes, your work might look a little cluttered.
 To edit multiple shapes at once, just use your mouse to select all three and you’ll see Edit Group Properties instead of Edit Shape Properties.

 Turn on Snap to Grid and Drawing Guides by clicking those icons in the Icon Bar.
 These tools help you neatly align these new package symbols with the ones already placed.

-7. Add Connectors
+Step 6: Add Connectors

 Connect all your package symbols up and you’re ready to share, publish, export, or invite others to collaborate on your UML diagram.